 First, and most obviously, I’m a writer of books, blogs and magazine articles.
-Secondly, I’m an officiant, which allows me to perform wedding, and any other type of religious ceremonies.
+Secondly, I’m an officiant, which allows me to perform a wedding and any other type of religious ceremonies.
 I do audio production, making remixes, commercials and other custom work all due to the enormous amount of studio gear and software I’ve collected over the years.
 Next, I’m a certified firearms instructor, all due to the safety concerns of being a mobile DJ.
-Most recently, though, I’ve become passionate about a field that I hadn’t ever considered before and has nothing to do with DJ work; I have enrolled in a school for Massage Therapy.
+Most recently, though, I’ve become passionate about a field that I hadn’t ever considered before and had nothing to do with DJ work; I have enrolled in a school for Massage Therapy.

 So, you might ask, what does that have to do with me?

 Believe it or not, the two professions share many common aspects.
 For one, a massage practice is very much like a DJ business: you have clients, often couples.
 You tend to plan long-term.
 There are financial transactions, taking specific notes and sticking to a plan.
 And there are also ethical concerns.

 Given the reputation that some have of the massage profession, some of it justifiable, my school places a very strong premium on ethical concerns.
 When this topic came up, I was immediately reminded of the image some have of the mobile DJ, which is also sometimes well deserved.
 Stereotypes exist for a reason, after all.

 “Do what you say, say what you mean; one thing leads to another” – The Fixx

 As DJs, we well know the ethics of the bait-and-switch; the shady operator who books a gig for the best price they can negotiate, and then finds a customer willing to pay a higher price, so now they’re running through their phone list trying to find another DJ to cover the original gig.
 This is a well discussed and universally condemned practice, as well it should be.